José Mari (footballer, born 1971): Barcelona

+Betis

-In the 1995 summer transfer window, José Mari joined Betis – who had just finished above Barça in the table – for barely a third of his purchase price, 60m ptas (£317,000), agreeing to a six-year deal.
+In the 1995 summer transfer window, José Mari joined Betis – who had just finished above Barça in the table – for barely a third of his purchase price, £317,000, agreeing to a six-year deal.
 He was one of three Barcelona players transferred in discounted deals along with Óscar Arpón and former Osasuna teammate Francisco Sánchez Jara, in the wake of Ángel Cuéllar's move in the opposite direction via his buyout clause.

-During his only year at the Estadio Benito Villamarín, José Mari appeared in 23 games overall as Lorenzo Serra Ferrer's side went on to finish eighth.
+During his only year at the Estadio Benito Villamarín, José Mari totalled 23 games as Lorenzo Serra Ferrer's side went on to finish eighth.
 Subsequently, he left Seville and moved to Athletic Bilbao for a transfer fee of around £1.2 million, arranged by controversial club president Manuel Ruiz de Lopera without the knowledge of the manager.

-Athletic
+Athletic Bilbao

-José Mari signed a four-year contract at Athletic, being eligible under their recruitment policy due to learning his skills at a club in the region.
+José Mari signed a four-year contract with Athletic, being eligible under their recruitment policy due to learning his skills at a club in the region.
 A teammate from his time with Osasuna youths, Iñigo Larrainzar, was already playing there.

-In his first season – at the outset of the Luis Fernández managerial era – José Mari was a regular fixture (33 games, 28 starts), scoring the winning goal on his debut against Rayo Vallecano and netting the equaliser in an eventual 2–1 home victory over his former side Barcelona on 23 November 1996.
-His status thereafter diminished to squad member, and he only appeared in a combined 35 matches in the next three years.
+In his first season, 1996–97 – at the outset of the Luis Fernández managerial era – José Mari was a regular fixture (33 games, 28 starts), scoring the winning goal on his debut against Rayo Vallecano and netting the equaliser in an eventual 2–1 home victory over his former side Barcelona on 23 November 1996.
+His status thereafter diminished to squad member, and he only took part in 35 matches the next three years.

 José Mari did play the whole game in a crucial win over Zaragoza in May 1998 which ensured that Athletic finished runners-up, which he described as "the most intense game I played in".
-This success enabled him to appear once more in the Champions League, where he started a group phase clash against Rosenborg BK.
+This success enabled him to appear once more in the Champions League, where he started a group-phase fixture against Rosenborg BK.

 José Mari departed from Bilbao on 30 June 2000 at the end of his contract, aged 29.
-He made 77 official appearances during his four-year tenure.
+He made 77 official appearances in a four-year tenure.

-Later years
+Later career

 Afterwards, José Mari was a regular in the second tier with both CD Leganés and Burgos CF, being administratively relegated with the latter.
 He then dropped down one further level to play with CF Reus Deportiu, but a worsening back injury marred his short return to Catalonia, as his team was also relegated.